-The renovation of the west end of Boone Pickens Stadium created one of the premier collegiate football facilities in the country.
+The renovation of the west end of Boone Pickens Stadium (https://okstate.com/sports/2015/6/18/GEN_0618155302.aspx) created one of the premier collegiate football facilities in the country.
 The university also completed several athletic projects north of Boone Pickens Stadium.
 OSU opened the Sherman E. Smith Training Center for indoor training and a new outdoor track in 2013.
 The Michael and Anne Greenwood Tennis Center opened in early 2014.
 The new tennis center features six indoor and 12 outdoor courts and is one of the leading collegiate tennis facilities in the country.
-It will host the NCAA Division I Tennis Championships in 2020.